 The Offering ADSs offered by us 1,200,000 ADSs, each representing 10 ordinary shares.
 Ordinary shares to be outstanding immediately after the offering 112,786,973 ordinary shares (or 114,586,973 ordinary shares if Wainwright exercises its option to purchase an additional 180,000 ADSs in full).
 Option to purchase additional ADSs in the offering We have granted Wainwright an option, which is exercisable within 30 days from the date of this prospectus, to purchase up to an additional 180,000 ADSs (representing 1,800,000 ordinary shares) from us at the offering price, less the underwriting discounts and commissions, solely to cover over-allotments, if any.
 Each ADS represents 10 ordinary shares, nominal value €0.20 per share.
 The ADSs may be evidenced by ADRs.
 Purchasers of ADSs in the offering will have the rights of an ADS holder as provided in the deposit agreement among us, the depositary and all owners and holders of ADSs issued thereunder.
 To better understand the terms of the ADSs, you should carefully read the section in this prospectus titled "Description of American Depositary Shares."
 We also encourage purchasers of ADSs to read the deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.
-The Bank of New York Mellon Use of proceeds We estimate that the net proceeds to us from the offering will be approximately \$16.35 million, based on the initial public offering price of \$16.75 per ADS, after deducting underwriting discounts and commissions, management fee and estimated offering expenses payable by us.
-We intend to use the net proceeds we receive from the offering to finalize part 2 of our COVA trial of Sarconeos (BIO101) in respiratory failure linked to COVID-19, to finalize our Phase 2 clinical trial (SARA-INT) of Sarconeos (BIO101) in sarcopenia with top line results, to commence development of Sarconeos (BIO101) in DMD following IND approval from the FDA and EMA, subject to better control of COVID-19 in Europe and the United States, and to continue to build our preclinical research and development platform on retinopathies and for other new and on-going research and development activities, working capital and other general corporate purposes.
-See the section of this prospectus titled "Use of Proceeds."
-We do not expect to pay any dividends on ordinary shares or ADSs Dividend policy in the foreseeable future.
-Risk factors You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in the ADSs or ordinary shares.
+The Bank of New York Mellon Use of proceeds We estimate that the net proceeds to us from the offering will be approximately \$16.1 million, based on the assumed initial public offering price of \$16.50 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds we receive from the offering to finalize part 2 of our COVA trial of Sarconeos (BIO101) in respiratory failure linked to COVID-19, to finalize our Phase 2 clinical trial (SARA-INT) of Sarconeos (BIO101) in sarcopenia with top line results, to commence development of Sarconeos (BIO101) in DMD following IND approval from the FDA and EMA, subject to better control of COVID-19 in Europe and the United States, and to continue to build our preclinical research and development platform on retinopathies and for other new and on-going research and development activities, working capital and in the foreseeable future.